 Historically the region has supported thriving fisheries, timber and agricultural industries, and farming remains a major part of local economies.
 There are now food cooperatives in Tacoma, Olympia and Vancouver, plus a growing network of farmers markets in communities throughout the area.

-Southwest Washington has 76 certified organic farms with a total of 8,484 acres of land in organic production.
-The chart on the right shows the number of certified organic farms and acreage in organic production in each county.
+Southwest Washington has 87 certified organic farms with a total of 9,706 acres of land in organic production.
+The chart shows the number of certified organic farms and acreage in organic production in each county.
 Organic farms in Southwest Washington generated $13.2 million in sales in 2011.

 Vegetables thrive in the fertile valleys of Southwest Washington, including beets, broccoli, cabbage, carrots, celery, chard, culinary and medicinal herbs, eggplant, garlic, green and dry beans, lettuce, melons, mustards, onions, peas, peppers, potatoes, rhubarb, spinach, summer and winter squash, sweet corn, and tomatoes.
 Vegetable seeds are also an increasingly important product for several farmers.

 A surprising variety of tree fruits also thrive in the region, including apples, apricots, Asian pears, cherries, figs, pears, plums, and peaches.

 Berry lovers can find certified organic blueberries, red currents, raspberries, blackberries, boysenberries, gooseberries, mulberries, and strawberries.
 The Long Beach Peninsula in Pacific County is one of the nation’s leading centers for cranberry production and some new farmers there are establishing Washington’s first organic cranberry bogs.

 In addition to tree fruits and berries, several varieties of kiwi and table and wine grapes are also well adapted to the area.
 Farmers are also growing nut trees, including English walnuts, chestnuts, hardy northern almonds, hazelnuts, and hickory nuts.